callnow

 SignificanceHelpful in anticipating and budgeting.Release the financial status of an enterprise.

-Data disclosedCash equivalent and moment of cash.Assets, Liabilities and Equities.
+Data disclosedCash equivalent and moment of cash.Assets, Liabilities, and Equities.

 What is Negative Cash Flow?

 Negative cash flow is something where your business has more outgoing money than incoming money.
-It is only possible to estimate the sales cost and consider that it will be enough to cover all the expenses.
+It is possible to estimate the sales cost and consider that it will be enough to cover all the expenses.
 Instead, you’ve required your money from investments and financing to make up the difference.

 For instance, if you spent $10,000 in the month while you had $5,000 in sales, your cash flow would be negative.